May 21, 2025, 1:01 pm | Read time: 2 minutes

 The EU Commission is considering a flat fee of up to two euros on packages from non-EU countries to cover monitoring costs.
-E-commerce platforms such as Temu and Shein would be particularly affected by this fee.
+E-commerce platforms like Temu and Shein are particularly affected by the fee.

-In light of a rapidly increasing number of packages from non-EU countries, the European Commission is considering a flat fee of up to two euros on such orders, including those from Temu and Shein.
-According to a document from the Brussels authority obtained by the Financial Times, this fee is intended to cover, among other things, increased monitoring costs.
-The EU Commission reports that in 2024, around twelve million packages are arriving daily in the EU—significantly more than in the previous two years.
+In light of a rapidly increasing number of packages from non-EU countries, the EU Commission is considering a flat fee of up to two euros on such orders, including those from Temu and Shein.
+According to a document from the Brussels authority obtained by the Financial Times, this fee is intended to cover increased monitoring costs, among other things.
+The EU Commission reports that in 2024, around 12 million packages are expected to arrive daily in the EU–significantly more than in the previous two years.

 Relentless Package Growth from Temu and Shein

-According to Anna Cavazzini, chair of the Internal Market Committee in the EU Parliament, the fee would particularly affect e-commerce giants like Temu and Shein.
-“The phenomenon of single packages with the lowest value is new and is growing relentlessly due to ultra-cheap marketplaces like Shein and Temu,” said the Green Party politician.
+According to Anna Cavazzini, chair of the Internal Market Committee in the EU Parliament, e-commerce giants like Temu and Shein are particularly affected by the fee.
+“The phenomenon of single packages with the lowest value is new and is growing relentlessly through ultra-cheap marketplaces like Shein and Temu,” said the Green Party politician.
 The European system of customs and market surveillance was never designed for this.

-Also interesting: EU discusses new tax regulation!
+Also of interest: EU discusses new tax regulation!
 Implications for online shoppers

 The fashion company Shein, founded in China and now based in Singapore, is both a manufacturer, retailer, and marketplace.
 As a direct provider, it can quickly respond to fashion trends, according to trade experts.
 Since Shein ships its products worldwide and has no stores and few inventories, it can keep its prices extremely low.